Kofoworola Bucknor

-Kofoworola Bucknor-Akerele (born 30 April 1939) is a Nigerian politician and a former deputy governor of Lagos State.
+Kofoworola Bucknor (née Akerele) (born 30 April 1939) is a Nigerian politician and a former deputy governor of Lagos State.

 She was the deputy governor to Bola Tinubu from 1999 to 2002.

 Early life

 Kofoworola Akerele was born on 30 April 1939, to Oni Akerele, a prominent Nigerian activists and the first indigenous surgeon in Nigeria.
 She attended CMS Girls School Lagos before she travelled in 1949 to Surrey England for her Degree in Law.
+Kofoworola attendded St. Teresa's College, Ibadan, and later Cheltenham Ladies, College in England.

 Career

 She got a diploma in Journalism in 1962, and worked as a freelance journalist for BBC and VON Magazine.

 She became the deputy governor of Lagos State when Bola Tinubu became governor on 29 May 1999.

+Akerele served as a member of the Nigerian Constituent Assembly from 1977 to 1978 where she contributed to shaping the country's governance framework.
+She was also elected Senator representing Lagos Central, earning a reputation as a fearless voice of justice, accountability and democratic values in the Third Republic.